quillan86/ai-workflow-capstone/README.md

 Prediction in the case of this model requires a little more thought.
 You are not simply passing a query corresponding to a row in a feature matrix, because this business opportunity requires that the API takes a country name and a date.
 There are many ways to accommodate these requirements.
-You model may simply save the forecasts for a range of dates, then the 'predict' function serves to looks up the specified 30 day revenue prediction.
+You model may simply save the forecasts for a range of dates, then the 'predict_date' function serves to looks up the specified 30 day revenue prediction.
 You model could also transform the target date into an appropriate input vector that is then used as input for a trained model.

-You might be tempted to setup the predict function to work only with the latest date, which would be appropriate in some circumstances, but in this case we are building a tool to fit the specific needs of individuals.
-Some people in leadership at AAVAIL make projections at the end of the month and others do this on the 15th so the predict function needs to work for all of the end users.
+You might be tempted to setup the predict_date function to work only with the latest date, which would be appropriate in some circumstances, but in this case we are building a tool to fit the specific needs of individuals.
+Some people in leadership at AAVAIL make projections at the end of the month and others do this on the 15th so the predict_date function needs to work for all of the end users.

 In the case of this project you can safely assume that there are only a few individuals that will be active users of